Skip to main content

 These affect recording, conversion, editing, and training workflows but do not advance the dataset format generation beyond v3.0.
 LeRobot v0.5.0 · Streaming video encoding

-No. It is a recording-time performance option that shifts encoding from “batch after each episode” to “incremental during capture”.
-It affects encoding timing, CPU/GPU load, and recording latency.
+No. It is a recording-time performance option that shifts encoding from “batch after each episode” to “incremental during capture.”
+It changes encoding timing, CPU/GPU load, and capture latency.
 It does not define a new LeRobotDataset version or replace the v3.0 layout.
 Streaming video encoding

 Format conversion

-Hugging Face ships a migration utility that turns per-episode parquet/mp4 into v3.0 shared shards and writes the required episode indexing metadata.
+Hugging Face ships a migration utility that converts per-episode parquet/mp4 trees into the shared-file v3.0 layout and fills episode locators.

 python -m lerobot.datasets.v30.convert_dataset_v21_to_v30 --repo-id=your-name/your-dataset